 When the metadata is ready, the set of combinations to be inspected by μ -ARGUS can be specified.
 Either you specify the tables manually or you use one of the two rules to generate this set.
-These rules are based on the rules, which are used in practice at Statistics Netherlands.
 If you select the tables manually you select the variables in the left pane and move them to the middle pane (with the '>'-button).
 If the table is ready and the appropriate threshold has been specified you add the table to the set of tables in the right pane with the '->'-button.
 Each table can have a different threshold.

-If you use the generator, you will have two options, 1: using the identification level and 2: all tables up to a given dimension.
+If you use the 'automatic specification of tables', you will have two options, based on the rules used in Statistics Netherlands, 1: using the identification level and 2: all tables up to a given dimension.

 - 1. In the first case the set of tables is constructed as follows: For each variable the parameter identification level must be specified.
-Each variable with a level ≥ 1 is combined with each variable of level ≥ 2 with each variable of level ≥ 3 etc. At Statistics Netherlands this rule is used to produce microdata files for researchers.
+The selection of variables is restricted to those variables where the identification level is >0.
+Each variable with a level = 1 is combined with each variable of level ≤ 2 with each variable of level ≤3 etc. At Statistics Netherlands this rule is used to produce microdata files for researchers (MUC).
 For all tables the same threshold must be specified. - 2.
 In the second case all tables up to a given dimension are used.
 The selection of variables is restricted to those variables where the identification level is >0.
 For each dimension a different threshold can be specified.
+At Statistics Netherlands this rule is used to produce public use files (PUF).

 When the set of tables is constructed using the generator, it is still possible to make adjustments.
 You can add additional ones or delete certain tables.
-If a large number of tables is being generated due to the specific parameters μ -ARGUS will ask whether he should proceed or not.
+If a large number of tables is being generated due to the specific parameters μ -ARGUS will ask whether it should proceed or not.

-Independent of the way in which the set of tables is constructed, the threshold for the tables must be specified.
+Independent of the way in which the set of tables is constructed, the threshold for the tables must be specified - separate thresholds for each number of dimensions in the table (1d, 2d, etc).
 This threshold is the maximum value of a cell in a table, which is still considered unsafe.
 Above this threshold a cell is considered safe.
 In case of a sample survey this value is calculated at the level of the sample.
 To translate this at the level of the population the sample fraction should be taken into account by the user.